An Atheist’s Guide to 12-Step Recovery

 It does get better along this path.
 Your chances improve if you keep at it with some kind of daily practice that keeps you mindful of reality – especially the reality of your addiction – and of your place in it.
 Service from within a sober community helps immeasurably there.
 That’s my personal experience and that of many other atheist drunks and addicts who are walking up this road as best they can.
 You’ll find them in the 12-step rooms and other recovery networks and they can show you what words can’t teach.

-For a liberating approach to the 12-Step program of recovery, you might want to consider The Little Book: A Collection of Alternative 12 Steps.
+For a liberating approach to AA’s 12-Step program of recovery, you might want to consider The Little Book: A Collection of Alternative 12 Steps.